A

 the case if the two had been similar, trying to claim the same economic

-peoples could combine the best of their two
+peoples could combine the best

-produce a new one that was superior to the original two.
-(I have
+of their two cultures and produce a new one that was superior to the

-already discussed above the obvious merging on boat peoples and
+original two.
+(I have already discussed above the obvious merging on

-the way of life, forming the core of the mixed culture.
-In the north
+most important in the way of life, forming the core of the mixed

-Baltic area, for example, the successful result was a combination of
+culture.
+In the north Baltic area, for example, the successful result

-hunting-gathering-fishing plus a settlement with limited farming, plus
+was a combination of hunting-gathering-fishing plus a settlement with

-In other instances, the pure
+In other instances, the pure original culture

 was the best, and two different peoples would endure side by side.
 An